 1) Depth Processing Techniques: In previous sections, we presented two depth image preprocessing techniques to enable zero-shot sim-to-real transfer.
-To justify the effects of these techniques, we conduct ablation studies and evaluate the models with similar test settings as above.
-We compare the performance of the perceptive model trained with depth images preprocessed using (a) both leg masking and random invalid pixel, (b) without leg masking, (c) without random invalid pixels, and (d) without both.
-When deploying a model trained without leg masking on hardware, we do not apply
+To evaluate the impact of these techniques, we conduct an ablation study where we compare the performance of the perceptive model trained with depth images preprocessed using (a) both leg masking and random invalid pixel, (b) without leg masking, (c) without random invalid pixels, and (d) without both.
+When deploying a model trained without leg masking on hardware, we do not apply leg masking to depth images to match the depth processing used during training.

 4 joists 8 joists

 Method Average #Joists Average Time / Joist (s) Average #Joists Average Time / Joist (s)

-Perceptive 4 3.7 7.8 3.4
+Perceptive (Ours) 4 3.7 7.8 3.4

 Blind 1.8 3.8 1.9 4.1

 HiWonder Controller 0 N/A 0 N/A